 Prospective distance education students will speak to admissions personnel via email, over the phone, or via a video conference call.
 If the prospective person wishes to enroll at that point the admissions representative will transit/send an electronic packet over to the student.
 The student and the administrator will sign the enrollment packet electronically and the student will then receive a completed copy along with an electronic copy of the course catalog.
+Practical nursing students also receive a copy of the program handbook.
 The orientation will also be completed virtually for the convenience of the student.